-Starting about 2 inches from the outer edge of your cake, cut a round circle.
+- Starting about 2 inches from the outer edge of your cake, cut a round circle.

-Slice outer circle into approximately 1 1/2 in. pieces.
+2. Slice outer circle into approximately 1 1/2 in. pieces.

 3. If your cake is larger than 8 inches in diameter, continue this process of cutting 2 in. circles, then slicing those outer circles until a 6 in. cake remains.

-Here are a few additional tips and tricks to make slicing and serving a piece of cake!:
+Here are a few additional tips and tricks to make slicing and serving a piece of cake!

 - Use a serrated knife to cut fluffy cakes, like angel food or chiffon